 Types of testing we use

 New feature testing

-What is affected.
+What is affected?
 New feature testing checks that features look and work as expected, and ensures that bugs are caught quickly.

 Regression testing makes sure that changes to code (new features, bug fixes) don’t adversely affect previously implemented functionality.
-Each feature, as well as the interaction among features, is tested thoroughly.
+Each feature, as well as the interactions among features, is tested thoroughly.
 Code must pass all test cases to be accepted.

 Regression testing can take a lot of time.
-It can also be combined with smoke testing on several devices while one device is used for all the test scenarios.
+It can also be combined with smoke testing on several devices while one device is used for all test scenarios.

-What is affected.
+What is affected?
 Smoke testing is a quick check that a build is stable.
-But it can’t replace thorough testing since issues for alternative scenarios can be missed.
+But it can’t replace thorough testing, since issues for alternative scenarios can be missed.

 Installation testing, which checks if an app installs and uninstalls successfully.

 Interruption testing, which shows how an app reacts to an interruption and checks if it’s able to correctly resume its work.
 By interruptions, we mean network connection loss, phone calls, reminders, and so forth.